nic0michael/RabbitMQProducerMicroservice/DesignPattern.md

 ## 5. This Design Pattern Decouples the Controller Classes from the Service Classes
 It is not uncommon to find the Controller Classes tightly coupled to the Service Classes this makes unit testing a challenge.

-### 5.1 We introduced a Service Processor Class to decouple the Controller Classes from the Service Classes
+### 5.1 We introduced a BusinessLogicProcessor Class to decouple the Controller Classes from the Service Classes
-This decouples the Controller Classes from the Service Classes.
+This decouples the Controller Classes from the Service Class.

-### 5.2 We decouple the Service Processor Class from the Service Classes
+### 5.2 We decouple the BusinessLogicProcessor Class from the Service Class using an Interface
-We also made the Service Classes implement Interfaces this decouples the ServiceManager Class from the Service Classes.
+We also made the Service Classes implement Interfaces this decouples the BusinessLogicProcessor Class from the Service Class.

+### 5.3 We also decouple the Service Class from the Adaptor Classes using Interfaces
+We also made the Adaptor Classes implement Interfaces that decouples them from the Service Class.

-### 5.3 Overloading Constructors of classes assists in testing
+### 5.4 Overloading Constructors of classes assists in testing
-We add overloaded Constructors to the classes we want to test so that we can inject @Autowired fields and Objects as well as mock instances
+We add overloaded Constructors to the classes we want to test so that we can inject what was @Autowired fields and Objects as well as mock instances

 ![MicroserviceDesignPattern](https://github.com/nic0michael/RabbitMQProducerMicroservice/blob/master/MicroserviceDesignPattern.png)